 Get this simple recipe for vegan gluten free banana bread using no weird ingredients, only things that you have in your pantry!

-- 2½ cups oatmeal (make sure they are certified gluten free if you have a gluten intolerance)
+- 2 1/2 cups rolled oats (make sure they are certified gluten free if you have a gluten intolerance)

 - 1 cup mashed ripe bananas (3 bananas if they are small, 2 very large bananas)

 - 1/2 cup dark brown sugar

 - 1/2 tsp cinnamon

 - 1 1/2 cup chocolate chips (I used Enjoy Life mini chocolate chips)